Antiz96/arch-update/README.md

 ## Usage

-The usage consist of integrating the **(.desktop) icon** anywhere (could be your desktop, your dock, your launchbar and/or your app menu) and enabling the [systemd timer](https://github.com/Antiz96/arch-update/wiki/Documentation#-c---check "enable the systemd timer").
+The usage consist of integrating the **(.desktop) icon** anywhere (could be your desktop, your dock, your launch bar and/or your app menu) and enabling the [systemd timer](https://github.com/Antiz96/arch-update/wiki/Documentation#-c---check "enable the systemd timer").

 Refer to the [Wiki Usage Page](https://github.com/Antiz96/arch-update/wiki/Usage "Wiki Usage Page") and to the screenshots below for more information.